kaus98/kaus98/README.md

 ### Dell India ###
 ### Data Engineering (SDE-2) ####
+* Implement custom pipelines with argo workflow for Kubernetes artitecture and in Apache airflow for non-kubernetes artitectures.
+* Implement custom inputs plugins(Redfish, SNMP Trap) and outputs plugins(Message bus, HTTP) in Telegraf to handle large number of requests(10 Million+/day) in real time.
+* Implement TCP/UDP kubernetes pipeline for telegraf.
+* Benchmarking the Telegraf Instance Requirement per Edge/Mgmt Node by Performing NeoLoad Tests and Recommended for Scalability.
 * Automated the Streaming Services using Docker, Kubernetes and Azure with help of Spark/Scala.
 * Working as SWE-2 to perform daily Backend Operations and Dataops Tasks.
 * Involved in Development, Testing and Maintenance of Spark Jobs in Java/Scala.